 Note: If you signed in to AWS recently, choose Sign in to the Console.
 If Create a new AWS account isn't visible, first choose Sign in to a different account, and then choose Create a new AWS account.

-- Choose Personal or Professional.
+- Select Personal or Business.

-- Enter your company or personal information.
+- Enter your personal or business information.

 - Read and accept the AWS Customer Agreement.

-- Choose Create Account and Continue.
+- Choose Continue.

 You receive an email to confirm that your account is created.
-You can sign in to your new account using the email address and password you registered with.
+You can sign in to your new account using the email address and password that you registered with.
 However, you can't use AWS services until you finish activating your account.